The Disturbing disappearance of Jessie Albertine Hoover from the Appalachian Trail

 The search for Jessie Hoover

-The potential search area was around 15 million acres and within it, there were hundreds of miles of trail in which Jessie could have become lost.
-Because of the density of the trees, the amount of vegetation, and the fact that some areas of the main trail are not that well marked it can be easy to lose your bearings and to become lost for days.
+The potential search area was around 15 million acres, and within it, there were hundreds of miles of trail on which Jessie could have become lost.
+Because of the density of the trees, the amount of vegetation, and the fact that some areas of the main trail are not that well marked, it can be easy to lose your bearings and to become lost for days.

 Northbound Appalachian Trail hikers were questioned all that summer whether they'd seen Jessie, but none said they had.

-Temperatures in May regularly hit lows in the 40s and 30s causing potential hypothermia and when Jessie disappeared there was light rain at times.
+May temperatures regularly hit lows in the 40s and 30s, causing potential hypothermia, and when Jessie disappeared, there was light rain at times.

 It was strange to rangers as there was not one clue, she vanished from the area.